ingorohlfing/RMarkdown-dance-of-the-formats/README.md

     # load some data
     data(mtcars)

-When you then knit the two R scripts, they almost look the same because the content is the same (compare the html reports for [plain code](just_code_0.pdf) to [chunk info + code](code_chunkinfo_1.pdf).
-The only reason I see for converting with `documentation = 1` is that you can directly navigate to a selected chunks and easily move back and forth between them.
+When you turn the two R scripts into reports, they almost look the same because the content is the same (compare the html reports for [plain code](just_code_0.pdf) to [chunk info + code](code_chunkinfo_1.pdf).
+The only reason I see for converting with `documentation = 1` is that you can directly navigate to a selected chunk, as well as easily moving back and forth between them.

-### Rmd => identical R script
+### Rmd =&gt; identical R script

 This command converts [the Rmd file](Rmd_to_R_script.Rmd) to [an R script that has exactly the same content](complete_script_2.R).